koestler/go-iotdevice/README.md

 ```

 ## Http Interface
-There is a stable REST-api to fetch the views, devices, registers and values.
+There is a stable REST-API to fetch the views, devices, registers, and values.
 Additionally, patch requests are implemented to set a controllable register (e.g. an output of a relay board).
-This api is used by the build-in frontend and can also be used for custom integrations.
+This API is used by the build-in front-end and can also be used for custom integrations.
-See /api/v2/docs and /api/v2/docs/swagger.json for a built-in swagger documentation.
+See /api/v2/docs and /api/v2/docs/swagger.json for built-in swagger documentation.

 ## Development

 ### Local development
-For development this backend can be compiled and run locally.
+For development, this backend can be compiled and run locally.
-In addition, it's then best to also und run the [frontend](https://github.com/koestler/js-iotdevice) locally.
+In addition, it's then best to also run the [front-end](https://github.com/koestler/js-iotdevice) locally.

-This tool can proxy requests to a local server serving the frontend.
-Use eg.:
+This tool can proxy requests to a local server serving the front-end.
+Use e.g.:

 ```yaml
 HttpServer:                                                # optional, when missing: http server is not started